In this WooCommerce vs Shopify analysis, we'll contrast two industry titans. First, read on to find out…

 Publishing With Canva

-Canva’s free users can download their designs or share them on various social media networks, including Instagram, Facebook, Twitter, LinkedIn, Pinterest, Slack, and Tumblr.
+Canva’s free users can download or share their designs on various social media networks, including Instagram, Facebook, Twitter, LinkedIn, Pinterest, Slack, and Tumblr.

 Subscribers to Canva Pro get access to the Magic Resizer, which enables them to create various post formats from a single design.